Updated: April 2025

 I often see posts, on various forums, about what free software to use.
 Many commercial products offer a free version for home use or a limited feature version.
 One way or another, I usually end up moving away from those restricted versions.

-The following is a list of the software that I have found are sufficiently developed to be usable products, at least for my home use:
+The following is a list of the software that I have found are sufficiently developed to be usable products, at least for my home use and a few comments on alternatives:

 Photo Editing = GIMP (GNU Image Manipulation Program)